 - 1. So great salvation- Hebrews 2:3

 - 2. Eternal salvation- Hebrews 5:9

-- 3. Common salvation- Jude 3
+- 3. Common salvation- Jude 3.

-Men in all dispensations must "obey" Christ by obeying the Gospel (or whatever revelation of that dispensation's plan of salvation) in order to be saved.
+Men in all dispensations must "obey" Christ by obeying the Gospel (or whatever revelation of that dispensation's plan of salvation is) in order to be saved.
 The dispensation involved is not important here as this requirement cuts across all dispensations.
+But obedience to Christ and whatever revelations He would give would be especially important in the Tribulation period.